Dorothy Dandridge: Success as a specialty performer

-Carmen Jones and 20th Century-Fox
+Carmen Jones and 20th Century Fox

 In 1953, a talent search was conducted as 20th Century Fox began the process of casting an all-black musical film adaptation of Oscar Hammerstein II's 1943 Broadway musical Carmen Jones.
 This production had updated Georges Bizet's opera Carmen to a World War II-era, African-American setting.
 Dandridge had most recently played a lead as a school teacher in Bright Road, and director and writer Otto Preminger couldn't visualize Dandridge as the classic femme fatale in Carmen Jones (1954).
 He thought that she would be suited for the smaller role, Cindy Lou.
-Dandridge, who had dressed down for the screen test of Bright Road to suit the demure teacher at its center, worked with Max Factor makeup artists to convey the look and character of the earthy Carmen, which she wore to a meeting with Preminger in his office.
-The effect -- combined with a viewing of her freer, looser performance in the 1941 Soundie "Easy Street" -- convinced Preminger to give Dandridge the production's title role.
+Dandridge, who had dressed appropriately for the screen test of Bright Road to suit the demure teacher she had portrayed in that movie, worked with Max Factor makeup artists to convey the look and character of the earthy Carmen for a meeting with Preminger in his office.
+The effect -- combined with a viewing of her freer, looser performance in the 1941 Soundie "Easy Street" -- convinced Preminger that Dandridge was right for the title role.

 The remainder of the cast was completed with Harry Belafonte, Pearl Bailey, Brock Peters, Diahann Carroll, Madame Sul-Te-Wan (uncredited), Olga James, and Joe Adams.

 Despite Dandridge's recognition as a singer, the studio wanted an operatic voice, so Dandridge's voice was dubbed by white mezzo-soprano Marilyn Horne.
 Carmen Jones opened to favorable reviews and strong box-office returns on October 28, 1954, earning $70,000 during its first week and $50,000 during its second.
 Dandridge's performance as the seductive Carmen made her one of Hollywood's first African-American sex symbols and earned her positive reviews.
 On November 1, 1954, Dorothy Dandridge became the first black woman featured on the cover of Life.
 Walter Winchell described her performance as "bewitching", and Variety wrote that it "maintains the right hedonistic note throughout".